 There is admittedly a gray area when we consider the internet and parachurch.
 To what extent is the teaching there intended to be received as authoritative?
 To what extent is it actually received as authoritative?
 The answer will not always be the same and will be open to dispute.

 Yet this very fact explains why pastors and seminary professors removed from the Office of the Holy Ministry because of sexual sin should not be engaged in this kind of work.
 They can never be “just a layman” in these teaching settings.
-They are not sought out to speak because they are “just a layman.”
 They were in the Office of the Holy Ministry charged with doing authoritative teaching, and were then removed from this position because of public sin.
-Removed from the Office, they cannot now be involved in anything that looks like authoritative teaching or that can easily be construed in this way.
-This is a fruit of repentance.
-It is an acknowledgement that their sin has consequences in life, even as they live forgiven in Christ.
+Certainly in such writing and speaking they seek to continue to teach the Church.
+However removed from the Office, they cannot now be involved in something that looks like authoritative teaching or that can easily be construed in this way.
+Teaching the Church is no longer something they are permitted to do.
+The recognition of this on their part is a fruit of repentance.
+It is an acknowledgement that according to God's Word their sin has consequences in life, even as they live forgiven in Christ.